routingblog/arbitration/content/docs/problems.md

 - The FAA creates an incentive for entities to self-deregulate through private contract [^glover1]

+- Companies may suffer adverse publicity if it is perceived as attempting to use arbitration to gain unfair advantage over its customers, vendors, or the public.
+Although these economic incentives toward fairness are not trivial, neither are they particularly powerful.
+A company’s problematic arbitration conduct is unlikely to be significantly salient to its overall customer base or the general public. [^stempelkangaroo4]

 # Historical Information

 - The author of the FAA said that Arbitration "was not designed to major importance involving constitutional questions or policy in the application of statute" [^newarb8]